RS11348_GAC-Plan.png

 A bold approach to health

-Plan International and its partners have led a gender transformative initiative to improve the health of women, adolescent girls and children, through a bold approach addressing the gender norms that are often at the heart of poor health for women and girls.
-In hundreds of communities in five countries, this approach empowers women and girls, and encourages men to support and respect the sexual and reproductive health and rights of their partners.
+Plan International and its partners have led an initiative to improve the health of women, adolescent girls and children through a bold approach addressing the gender norms that are often at the heart of poor health for women and girls.
+In hundreds of communities in five countries, this approach empowers women and girls and encourages men to support and respect the health and rights of their partners.

-“I’ve been working in health for 25 years and I’ve never seen this kind of gender transformative work,” says Tanjina Mirza, Chief Programs Officer at Plan International Canada.
+“I’ve been working in health for 25 years and I’ve never seen this kind of work,” says Tanjina Mirza, chief programs officer at Plan Canada.

 The Strengthening Health Outcomes for Women and Children (SHOW) project has resulted in healthier pregnancies and safer births, while changing the way women, men and adolescents think about and act on gender roles.